yoachim/21_Scratch/metric_audit/metrics.md

 * TNOs
 * Trojans
 * Oort
-* Have something called SDO that's been commented out.
+* Have something called SDO that's been commented out?
+* Sounds like maybe add comets

 Should double check which brightnesses are most interesting.
 (Right now doing differential completeness 3 pairs in 15 nights)

-XXX--any populations to add?

 <!---